21 Semi-finalist Teams Advancing in Shell Ocean Discovery XPRIZE - 17/02/2017

-XPRIZE has today announced the 21 teams representing 13 countries advancing in the USD7M Shell Ocean Discovery XPRIZE, a three-year global competition challenging teams to advance ocean technologies for rapid, unmanned and high-resolution ocean exploration and discovery.
+XPRIZE has announced the 21 teams representing 13 countries advancing in the USD7M Shell Ocean Discovery XPRIZE.
+This three-year global competition challenges teams to advance ocean technologies for rapid, unmanned and high-resolution ocean exploration and discovery.
 Their innovative approaches run the gamut: gliders and drones, underwater robotic swarms, autonomous underwater vehicles, robotics, artificial intelligence and massive computing platforms.

 From a 25-country field, a panel of independent expert judges chose the semi-finalist teams who will move forward into the first round of testing.
 Semi-finalist team leads hail from Canada, China, France, Germany, Ghana, India, Japan, New Zealand, Portugal, South Africa, Switzerland, the United Kingdom and the United States.
 Launched in 2015, the Ocean Discovery XPRIZE features groups including university teams of undergraduate and graduate students, non-profits, startups and professional scientists and engineers.